Holly Mason Franchitti with an Alfa Romeo

 Sue Darbyshire - race winner in historic events in the UK, driving her 1929 Morgan Super Aero.
 She began racing the car in 2003, after winning two championships in a bigger Morgan F4.
 She has won several races in the Morgan Cheffins Challenge, and at VSCC meetings.
 She was also the victor in a high-profile VSCC Ladies’ race in 2009.
 In 2011, she claimed her first hillclimb fastest time of the day at Pembrey.
 Sue continued to win races in 2012, despite breaking her arm in a hillclimb accident.
 Her winning streak continued in 2013.
 In 2014, she remained active and competitive in VSCC events, and in 2015, she seems to have concentrated on hillclimbs.
 In 2016, she returned to the circuits, although her season was affected by a crash in the Morgan at Mallory Park.
+She raced at VSCC meetings in 2017, earning at least two second places.
 Previously, she was a sidecar passenger in historic motorcycle racing.

 Nicola van Dönhoff – Austrian driver, active in historic racing since at least the mid-2000s.
 She has raced a Bugatti T43 in Europe, and in VSCC events in the UK.
 In 2014, she raced a Ferrari 250 GT “Breadvan” with Martin Halusa.
 They drove in the Tour Auto, and the Le Mans Classic, this time with Niklas and Lukas Halusa.
 The team entered two cars, and their other Le Mans car was a Maserati 300S, and they were 42nd in Class Three.
 The Ferrari did not finish.
 She is the organiser of the Boy Capel Challenge and the Nürburgring Oldtimer Grand Prix.
 In 2016, she entered the Le Mans Classic again, in an Alfa Romeo 8C.